miya0001/ionic-starter-wordpress/README.md

-# Ionic starter template for WordPress + WP-API v2
+# Create a Mobile Application using WordPress + Ionic Framework

-This is an addon starter template for the [Ionic Framework](http://ionicframework.com/).
+This is a starter template for the [Ionic Framework](http://ionicframework.com/).

+You can create Mobile Application using WordPress + WP-API v2, Ionic Framework, AngularJS.

 ## How to use this template